rodolfocoursera/GCAS/CodeBook.md

 * fBodyBodyGyroJerkMag-mean(),fBodyBodyGyroJerkMag-std()

 ## Data
-MeanTidySet.txt is a comma-separated file resulting of merge and transform both test and train datasets from Human Activity Recognition Using Smartphones Dataset.

 The original dataset was download from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and includes the data collected from the embedded accelerometer and gyroscope of a smartphone while a person, wearing the phone, performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING).
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were recorded.